lavie/speedread/README.md

 - A JSON file containing the book summary
 - An HTML file with the formatted summary (with dark/light/medium mode toggle)
 - MP3 audio files for each chapter (if audiobook option is selected)
-- An M4B audiobook file (if audiobook option is selected)
+- An M4B audiobook file (if audiobook option is selected) which you can import into your Books app on iOS for example.

 ## Contributing